doctypeKieran/ci-capstone-project/TESTING.md

 With another couple of days, I would have gotten this feature implemented.
 However, I regarded the "about" section as being less important than implementing CRUD functionality, authentication, and authorization, as well as the clear presentation of data to users.
 I believe the latter acts as a sort of "about" in it's own regard, therefore I think of the "about" section as an 'expanded information' section which would arrive in the near future.

+It was wonderful to see my code being fully validated whilst it was being run through the linters and validators.
+I've become quite accustomed to writing semantic and conventional HTML, CSS and JavaScript code, and adhering to PEP8 standards when writing Python is something which is developing more and more naturally.

+The Lighthouse audit was far greater than I'd initially expected.

 Click [Here](README.md) to return back to the README.